University Challenge: ITV (1962 to 1987)

 The programme was not broadcast in 1985 and returned in April 1986, when it continued to networked by ITV and broadcast at 15:00 on weekdays.
 The gameplay was revised, initial games were staged over two legs; the first in the classic format and the second played as a relay, where contestants selected questions from specific categories such as sport, literature and science, passing a baton between players whenever a "lap" of two correct answers was scored.
 The final series was also networked, but broadcast around 11:00 during the summer holiday period.
-Even so, the new networked time did little to save the series from the axe.
+Even so, the new networked time did little to save the series.
 The last ITV series was broadcast in 1987.

 The Universities of Oxford and Cambridge could each enter up to five of their constituent colleges as separate teams, which are not themselves universities: they have far fewer students – numbering in the hundreds rather than thousands – than most universities.
 This was one ostensible inspiration for a 1975 protest, in which a team from the University of Manchester (which included David Aaronovitch) came second to Downing College, Cambridge, when they started a round by answering every question "Che Guevara", "Marx", "Trotsky" or "Lenin", in the hope of making the resulting show unbroadcastable.

 It was, however, broadcast, although only portions of the episode still exist in the Granada Television archives.
 Granada subsequently banned the University of Manchester for several years.